KevinGoodsell/rootless-containers/05-using-chroot-and-mounts/README.md

 the container file to be updated when the host file is updated, since they are just different views of the same file.

-The new example program requires an additional argument, the path to the root file system:
+The updated example program accepts a new option to specify the path to the root file system:

-    $ python3 example05.py --hostname container ../alpine/alpine-root/ -- ash -l
+    $ python3 example05.py --hostname container --root ../alpine/alpine-root/ -- ash -l

 Note that now the program to run is `ash` instead of `bash`.
 The shell in the base Alpine system is `ash`, and `bash` isn't available unless you install it